-The vibration of the payload is monitored by the displacement sensors which observe the relative vibration of the intermediate mass and mirror with respect to their recoil masses.
-The mechanical resonances of the payload which cannot be damped by the BF control is to be damped by using them.
-Particularly, rotational vibration of the optic can be monitored only in this part.
-As the intermediate mass is suspended by a single wire, the rotational vibrations are separated from the tilt of upper stages.
-In the type-B and type-Bp SAS, optical sensor and electro-magnetic actuators (OSEMs) [35] are used as the position sensing and for the control.
-The OSEMs are arranged so that they control the intermediate mass vibration in six DoFs.
-For the optic, the OSEM units are installed to control the optic motion in three DoFs (longitudinal, pitch and yaw), only in the test run (iKAGRA).
-In the bKAGRA, only the OSEM actuators are attached into the optic so that they can actuate the optic motion in the three DoFs.
-The vibration of the optic in the 3 DoFs are to be monitored by the optical lever and the optical length sensor.
-Note that the optical lever and optical length sensor are devices which is comprised by a light source illuminating the optic and a quadrant photo-diode (QPD) to monitor the beam spot position of the reflected light.
+The vibration of the payload is monitored by displacement sensors which observe the vibration of the intermediate mass and mirror with respect to their respective recoil masses.
+The mechanical resonances of the payload which cannot be damped by the BF control are to be damped using these sensors.
+As the intermediate mass is suspended by a single wire, the rotational vibrations are isolated from the tilt of upper stages.
+In the Type-B and Type-Bp SAS, optical sensor and electro-magnetic actuators (OSEMs) [35] are used for position sensing and control.
+The OSEMs are arranged so that they can sense and actuate on the intermediate mass in six DoFs.
+For the optic, the OSEM units were installed to control the optic motion in three DoFs (longitudinal, pitch and yaw), but only in the test run (iKAGRA).
+In bKAGRA, only the OSEM actuators are used on the optic so that they can actuate the optic motion in the three DoFs.
+The vibration of the optic in the 3 DoFs is monitored by the optical lever and the optical length sensor.
+Note that the optical lever and optical length sensor are devices which comprise a light source illuminating the optic and a quadrant photo-diode (QPD) to monitor the beam spot position of the reflected light.

-The control system has individual control loops among each DoF, because sensor signal of one DoF is fed back to the actuator in the corresponding DoF.
+The control system has individual control loops for each DoF, because the sensor signal of each DoF is fed back to the actuator in the same DoF.
 For instance, the longitudinal control signal is sent to actuators for the longitudinal actuation.